TCE-Innovation/Subcontractor-Automation/docs/techSpecs/conventions.md

 [Back to Top](#top)

-## Word Template Controls and Plumsail Public Forms Fields (Plumsail Fields)
+## Word Template Controls and Plumsail Public Forms Fields and Controls (Plumsail Fields and Controls)

 ### Description of Properties